sbabcoc/Selenium-Foundation/docs/BuildingPageObjects.md

 In this example, the page is done loading when the value of the _`cursor`_ CSS property of the _`body`_ tag no longer equals _`"wait"`_.
 This method, which is declared by the new container object, will be called every 500 mS until it returns _'true'_ or the page load timeout interval expires.
 Any type of container class can implement **`DetectsLoadCompletion`** - page, component, or frame.

 Note that automatic page load synchronization is activated by a method that returns a **new** page object.
 No synchronization is performed if a method returns the page object it's standing on (i.e. - 'this').
-However, the **`DetectsLoadCompletion`** interface includes a static method to invoke the same page-load synchronization logic that **Selenium Foundation** would:
+However, the **`ContainerMethodInterceptor`** class includes a static method to invoke the same page-load synchronization logic that **Selenium Foundation** would:

 ###### Explicit synchronization
 ```java